Historically Black Colleges & Universities (HBCUs)

 “LGBT Students Of Color – Honoring Black History Month And The Contributions Of LGBT African Americans” (January 26, 2013) Guest JeShawna Wholley, a recent graduate of Spelman College in Atlanta, Ga., and senior outreach fellow at the National Black Justice Coalition in Washington, D.C., will highlight the important issues facing LGBT students of color at […]

-LGBTQ students at Historically Black Colleges and Universities face many different challenges than those at other colleges and universities.
-This article highlights some efforts involving HBCUs and thoughts regarding the LGBTQ climate at a variety of campuses.
-Current Climate The current climate for LGBTQ students at HBCUs is currently not ideal.
-No HBCU is currently [...]
+LGBT students at Historically Black Colleges and Universities face many different challenges than those at other colleges and universities.
+This resource highlights efforts involving HBCUs and concerns regarding the LGBT climate.
+Current Climate The current climate for LGBT students at HBCUs is not ideal.
+Progress is shown through the presence of 7 HBCUs on the […]

 With news stories on living on the Down Low, the alarming rise in HIV/AIDS among African-Americans and the taboo of being LGBT and Black, you’d think there was no good news for the Black LGBT community.
 That’s just not the case.
 A new wave is hitting the African-American community – a generation of out and […]